 In the rapidly changing world of K-12 education, the demand for school psychologists and the support they offer students and teachers has never been greater.
-That’s why Seattle University’s College of Education dedicates itself to educating and empowering the next generation of educational leaders in our communities.
-Our School Psychology program is designed specifically to support today’s great challenges in educational environments.
+That’s why Seattle University’s College of Education dedicates itself to educating and empowering the next generation of educational leaders.
+Our School Psychology program is designed specifically to support you amidst today’s great challenges in educational environments.

 “The School Psychology program at Seattle University gave me the tools to effect systems-level change with a focus on social justice for the betterment of our children and their future.”

 Provide consultation to